SiddheshaB/Automation-Exercise/README.md

 # Automation-Exercise
-Automation Exercise with Playwright and Cucumber
+Automation Exercise with Playwright using Typescript